About

 Review data collection

-I collect rating data directly from primary sources such as G2, Capterra, GetApp, Gartner Peer Insights, Trustpilot, and the Shopify App Store.
-I do not rely on generic roundups or secondary aggregators.
-When a platform publishes category-level breakdowns like ease of use, value for money, or customer support, I include them when they add context.
+I collect rating data directly from primary sources such as G2, Capterra, Trustpilot, and more.
+I do not rely on generic roundups or secondary aggregators or reviews published by Tidio's competitors.
+I also keep track of what is said in social media, esp.
+Reddit.
+When a platform publishes category-level breakdowns like ease of use, value for money, or customer support, I include them when they add context and I can do so without getting in an awkward situation regarding intellectual property, copyrights, etc.

 All review counts and ratings on this site reflect data collected in early 2026.
 Because these numbers change over time, I note update dates where relevant.